yohn-dezmon/reinforcement-learning/section-7/2-perceptron-model.md

 dendrites (input)
 nucleus
-axos (output)
+axons (output)

 input signal can come from a variety of sources, outputs something in an axon.

 Perceptron is a mathematical model for the neuron as described above.

 x1, x2 ... = inputs
 w1, w2 ... = weights (for inputs)
 b = bias
 f(x) = function
 y = output

 What if x1 or x2 is 0?
 Then the weights have no effect.
 ^ To fix this issue we can add in a bias term, b. to the inputs.
 We assign each nueron a bias (b).
 But not b1, b2, rather b is added to all weights!

 hmmm if bi is different for each weight, how does it get determined?